rafelafrance/digi_leap_old/README.md

 # Digi-Leap![Python application](https://github.com/rafelafrance/digi_leap/workflows/CI/badge.svg) [![DOI](https://zenodo.org/badge/334215090.svg)](https://zenodo.org/badge/latestdoi/334215090)

+# Note:

+I am in the process of simplifying this code and breaking it into separate repositories:

+- Label finding code moved to:
+- OCR code moved to:
+- Rule-based trait parsing moved to: https://github.com/rafelafrance/FloraTraiter

+# Historical information:

+### For code related to the following publication see: https://github.com/rafelafrance/digi_leap/tree/v0.1.2

 See the following publication in _Applications in Plant Sciences_:

 _Humans in the Loop: Community science and machine learning